 Lake Como Packing List: Italy Essentials

 Here are some commonly forgotten Italy packing essentials for your trip!

-- European outlet adapter (I like this one because it also comes with two USB ports so you can charge things like your phone or iPad without having to use the plug.)
+- European outlet adapter — I like this one because it also comes with two USB ports so that you can charge your phone or iPad at the same time.

-- Travel scarf with a hidden pocket (Stylish way to carry your valuables like credit cards, cash, passport, etc. around Italy while protecting them from pickpockets.)
+- Travel scarf with a hidden pocket — a stylish way to carry your valuables like credit cards, cash, and passport around Italy while protecting them from pickpockets.

-- Travel sized wrinkle release spray (Make your clothes look perfect even if you don’t have an iron or steamer wherever you’re staying!)
+- Travel-sized wrinkle release spray — makes your clothes look perfect even if you don’t have an iron or steamer wherever you’re staying!

 More Italy Travel Tips

 Enjoy your trip!
 For more Italy travel tips, be sure to read:

 - What Not to Do in Italy: 10 Common Tourist Mistakes